 Hi, My name is Sudhanshu Rana, and I am a traveler.
-I love to travel places, places which are mostly untouched on the map of mass tourism.
+I love to travel places, places that are mostly untouched on the map of mass tourism.

-I had this thirst for travelling since my childhood when I had to visit my village which is situated on the bank of the river Alaknanda and in the hills of Greater Himalayas.
+I had this thirst for traveling since my childhood when I had to visit my village which is situated on the bank of the river Alaknanda and in the hills of the Greater Himalayas.

-There I used to trek hills, swim on the banks, in the shallow most parts, of the mighty Alaknanda river.
+There I used to trek hills and swim on the banks, in the shallow most parts, of the mighty Alaknanda river.

-So adventure trips aren’t a knew stuff for me, they were imbibed in me by the environment I grew in.
-Since then I have visited myriad places in search of the peace of mind.
+So adventure trips aren’t new stuff for me, they were imbibed in me by the environment I grew up in.
+Since then I have visited myriad places in search of peace of mind.

-What I never did till now was documenting my travel experience.
+What I never did till now was document my travel experience.
 This is the first time I am documenting my travel story.

-Recently I did Deoriatal, Chopta, Tungnath, and Chandrashila trek with few of my childhood mates.
+Recently I did Deoriatal, Chopta, Tungnath, and Chandrashila trek with a few of my childhood mates.

-Continuing with my experience, We were total 4 friends who did trekking and camping in Deoriatal, Tungnath, and Chandrashila.
-This was total 4 days of trek including traveling.
+Continuing with my experience, We were a total of 4 friends who did trekking and camping in Deoriatal, Tungnath, and Chandrashila.
+This was a total of 4 days of the trek including traveling.

-I packed my Backpack and other gears ready for the camping 😛
+I packed my backpack and other gear ready for the camping 😛

 Before camping, it is necessary to make a list of important things, which you will need, for camping and trekking.
 These things are mentioned below.

-- Sleeping Bag (A good Sleeping bag is must, otherwise you can’t sleep well there)
+- Sleeping Bag (A good Sleeping bag is a must, otherwise you can’t sleep well there)

 - Tent Lamp